Tarunkal/-Active-Directory-Security-Privileged-Access-Management-/README.md

  4. Implement Group Policy configurations to enforce security policies.
  5. Use PowerShell to automate user creation, delegation, and password enforcement.
  6. Monitor and manage the environment for improved AD security.

-## 🚀 More Enhancements Coming Soon!

-1. Using PowerShell to create users, create GPOs, and change passwords.
-2. Automating Active Directory tasks with PowerShell.
-3. Creating a tree structure for multiple root domains.
-4. Implement **Sysmon** for advanced endpoint monitoring.
-5. Integrate **CrowdSec** for enhanced threat intelligence.
-6. Deploy **BadBlood** to simulate AD misconfigurations and improve security hardening techniques.

 ## Screenshots